dj2/Dusk/README.md

 # Dusk

-The Dusk repository contains a series of examples which show usage of the Dawn native API.
+The Dusk repository contains examples of small programs using the WebGPU native API.

 This is not an officially supported Google product.